Although I have a real love-hate relationship with no spend weekends, I try to make them happen every other weekend (if not more often).

 I’ve always been absolutely horrible at drawing, but that doesn’t mean I don’t attempt it now and then.
 It’s a good way to pass the time and check, yet again, whether or not I have any talent with a pencil and paper.

 Ride a bike

 If you already own a bike, this is an easy and free go to.
 Hop on your bike and go for a ride through town!

 When was the last time you read a paper or watched the local news?
 Heck, you can even hop online and read news articles.
 It seems like these days everyone is getting their “news” from Facebook.
 Confirm some of these stories you’ve seen in your feed or find out what’s going on in your community!

 Go camping in your yard

 Even if you don’t own camping supplies, you can easily do this for free if the weather is nice.
-In the summer when the low is still in the 70’s, all you need to camp out under the starts is a blanket.
+In the summer when the low is still in the 70’s, all you need to camp out under the stars is a blanket.
 Add a little fire and it could be the perfect way to change up your normally routine evenings.

-Not only is it a nice, inexpensive time killer, few things taste better than home baked goods!
+Not only is it a nice, inexpensive time killer, but few things taste better than home baked goods!